Omaha Nebraska, USA Travel Guide

 Overview of Metro Transit, an extensive bus network.
 The city does not feature a metro or tram system.
 The bus system connects many areas and attractions.

-The Metro Transit Center at 1601 Leavenworth St serves as the main transfer point.
+The Underground Transit Center at 1601 Leavenworth St serves as the main transfer point.
 Routes connect downtown, the Old Market, Midtown, Aksarben Village, and key points of interest like the Henry Doorly Zoo.

 Metro Transit connects areas, including downtown, Old Market, and major attractions.

-The Metro Transit Center serves as the main transfer point for various bus routes across the city.
+The Underground Transit Center serves as the main transfer point for various bus routes across the city.

-Download the "Metro Transit Omaha" app for real-time bus tracking and journey planning.
+Download the "Metro Transit Omaha" application for real-time-tracking buses in real time and journey planning.

 Familiarize yourself with the system map, especially for downtown.